HardlyDifficult/Tutorials/Chapter2.md

 Bottom line, it's not worth the trouble.
 Unity does not provide good tools for more accurate collisions on animating sprites.
 Implementing this requires a lot of considerations and may be difficult to debug.

 Most of the time the collisions in the game would not have been any different if more detailed colliders were used.
-Typically 2D games use an approach similiar to what this tutorial recommends.
+Typically 2D games use an approach similar to what this tutorial recommends.
 It creates a good game feel and the simplifications taken have become industry standard.

 </details>
 <details><summary>Why freeze rotation and Does freezing mean it can never change?</summary>